robfitz/robfitz.github.io/_posts/2011-10-28-my-dad-taught-me-cashflow-with-a-soda-machine.markdown

 I ran the machine for about four years, from the time I was seven or eight.
 At first, my only responsibility was inventory management.
 We would drive to Costco in his big van, where I would decide what to buy.
 Stocking an empty soda machine is easy: you buy four cases of everything you want to carry.

 But then the Coca-Cola runs out first and the Sunkist is half empty and nobody has bought even a single Grape Soda and should I cut my margins or keep buying full slabs?
-And now my bedroom floor full of soda cases instead of toys and *why am I doing algebra on the weekend!?*
+And now my bedroom is floor full of soda cases instead of toys and *why am I doing algebra on the weekend!?*

-Looking back on it, I’m certain this whole endeavor operated at a loss.
-Dad subsidized it like crazy so I would have a safe–but-real environment to learn in.
-At first, it was pure profit: he covered the expenses and I pocketed the take.
-As long as I did the work each week to buy inventory, count the revenue, and refill the machine's change drawer, I was set.
+Looking back, I’m certain this whole endeavor operated at a loss.
+Dad subsidized it like crazy so I would have a safe–but-real environment in which to learn.
+At first, it was pure profit: he covered expenses and I pocketed profits.
+As long as I did the work each week to buy inventory, count the coins, and refill everything, I was set.

 That didn’t last.